This banana nut healthy oatmeal breakfast recipe is one of my latest favorites.

 Is All Oatmeal Healthy?

 Let's be honest; that instant oatmeal is no better than the sugary cereals that line the aisles of your grocery store.
-In fact, the biggest difference, nutritionally, between instant oatmeal and old fashioned rolled oats is sugar.
+In fact, the biggest difference, nutritionally, between instant oatmeal or quick oats and old-fashioned rolled oats is sugar.

 One serving of those flavored packages of instant oatmeal has about 12 grams of sugar!
 Life cereal has 6 grams of sugar.
-Rolled oats have one gram of sugar.
-It's an easy choice.
+Rolled old-fashioned oats and steel-cut oats both have one gram of sugar and there are other health benefits.

-This healthy oatmeal recipe with almond butter and banana is so delicious and adds extra protein to your breakfast with no added sugar.
-If you are cutting out sugar for the Daniel Fast or any other reason, be sure to read labels!
+Almond butter is so delicious and adds extra protein and healthy fats to your breakfast with no added sugar.
+If you are cutting out sugar for the Daniel Fast, weight loss, or any other reason, be sure to read labels!

-Prepare the steel-cut oats according to the directions on the box.
+Prepare the steel-cut oats on the stovetop in a small saucepan according to the directions on the box.

 Stir in the almond butter while oats are still warm.
 I used the Barney brand this time, but you can use any brand as long as it does not contain sugar.

-You can add any kind of fruit you enjoy to this recipe.
+There are so many different ways you can add to make oatmeal taste delicious.
+You can add just about any kind of fresh fruit to this recipe.
 Believe it or not, mango is wonderful in oatmeal!
 Raspberries, blueberries, and strawberries are all great choices.
+I also like to add almonds or other nuts.
+For an extra boost of nutrition, try adding chia seeds or flax seeds.

 In fact, steel-cut oats make a great breakfast when you're on Weight Watchers.
 This recipe is about 5 SmartPoints.